jjs003/CapstoneProject/index.md

 ### Try It Out For Yourself!
 The Visual Studio files for this version of the artifact as well as a working portable application folder are located [here](https://github.com/jjs003/CapstoneProject/tree/main/EnhancementOne).

-In order to run this version of the game, you must first download the 'Breakout - Enhancement One' folder, then navigate to the 'x64' folder, and click on the .exe file contained inside.
+To run this version of the game:

+1. Download the repository.
+2. Open the "EnhancementOne" folder.
+3. Open the "Breakout - Enhancement One" folder.
+4. Navigate to the "x64" folder.
+5. Run the .exe file inside.